AppsToGo: Use UMN Apps on Your Personal Device

 - Click on the Apps icon at the top of the page.

-- Click the Details link next to the app you want to add to your Favorites.
+- Click the star icon next to the app you want to add to your Favorites.

-- Click the Favorites icon at the top of the screen to exit out of the Details menu.
+- Click the Home icon at the top of the screen.
 The app is now in your Favorites.

 This resource communicates known issues with using AppsToGo and directs you where to report new issues.